Generic Name: oritavancin

 Susceptibility Testing Methods

-When available, the clinical microbiology laboratory should provide cumulative results of in vitro susceptibility test results for antimicrobial drugs used in local hospitals and practice areas to the physician as periodic reports that describe the susceptibility profile of nosocomial and community-acquired pathogens.
-These reports should aid the physician in selecting the most effective antimicrobial drug for treatment.
+When available, the clinical microbiology laboratory should provide cumulative reports of in vitro susceptibility test results for antimicrobial drugs used in local hospitals and practice areas to the physician as periodic reports that describe the susceptibility profile of nosocomial and community-acquired pathogens.
+These reports should aid the physician in selecting an antimicrobial drug for treatment.

 Quantitative methods are used to determine antimicrobial minimal inhibitory concentrations (MICs).
-These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.1 Oritavancin MICs should be determined using a standardized procedure which are based on a broth microdilution method or equivalent with standardized inoculum concentrations and standardized concentrations of oritavancin.
+These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
+The MICs should be determined using a standardized test method1,2 (broth and/or agar).
 Oritavancin powder is dissolved and diluted in the presence of 0.002% polysorbate 80 and broth test medium is supplemented with polysorbate 80 to a final concentration of 0.002%.
 The MIC values should be interpreted according to the criteria provided in the Table 4.

 Abbreviations: MIC, minimum inhibitory concentration; S, Susceptible; I, intermediate; R, Resistant